Grand Duchess Anastasia Nikolaevna of Russia: Captivity during World War I and Russian Revolution

-Captivity and death
+Death

 After the Bolshevik revolution in October 1917, Russia quickly disintegrated into civil war.
 Negotiations for the release of the Romanovs between their Bolshevik (commonly referred to as 'Reds') captors and their extended family, many of whom were prominent members of the royal houses of Europe, stalled.
 As the Whites (anti-Bolshevik forces, although not necessarily supportive of the Tsar) advanced toward Yekaterinburg, the Reds were in a precarious situation.
 The Reds knew Yekaterinburg would fall to the better manned and equipped White Army.
 When the Whites reached Yekaterinburg, the imperial family had simply disappeared.
 The most widely accepted account was that the family had been murdered.
 This was due to an investigation by White Army investigator Nicholas Sokolov, who came to the conclusion based on items that had belonged to the family being found thrown down a mine shaft at Ganina Yama.

 The "Yurovsky Note", an account of the event filed by Yurovsky to his Bolshevik superiors following the killings, was found in 1989 and detailed in Edvard Radzinsky's 1992 book, The Last Tsar.
 According to the note, on the night of the deaths, the family was awakened and told to dress.
 They were told they were being moved to a new location to ensure their safety in anticipation of the violence that might ensue when the White Army reached Yekaterinburg.
 Once dressed, the family and the small circle of servants who had remained with them were herded into a small room in the house's sub-basement and told to wait.
 Alexandra and Alexei sat in chairs provided by guards at the Empress's request.